 Child Life graduate students balance coursework and applied practicum experiences during their fall and spring semesters.
 In addition, volunteer work is an excellent way to gain experience with children of different ages and abilities, to learn more about Child Life or Human Development and Family Science, and to be eligible for child life internships.
 Students in the Child Life program are encouraged to participate in volunteer work throughout their graduate studies whenever possible, especially during the summer of their first year.
 There are many local opportunities for volunteer work that allow students to apply their knowledge and develop applied skills in Human Development and Family Science.
-Possible volunteer options include the Child Life Volunteer program at Piedmont Athens Regional Medical Center, Child Life programs at other hospitals near Athens (and in other locations during the summer), child care programs at the Child Development Lab at the McPhaul Center, and summer camps for children with chronic illnesses such as Camp Twin Lakes in Rutledge, GA, Camp Will-A-Way in Winder, GA, and Extra Special People in Athens, GA.
+Possible volunteer options include the Child Life Graduate Volunteer program at Piedmont Athens Regional Medical Center, Child Life programs at other hospitals near Athens (and in other locations during the summer), child care programs at the Child Development Lab at the McPhaul Center and at other locations, working with children and youth at specialized programs such as Extra Special People, and summer camps for children with chronic illnesses such as Camp Twin Lakes in Rutledge, GA and Camp Will-A-Way in Winder, GA.